tarantool/http/README.md

 ```

 `host` and `port` must contain:
-* For tcp socket the interface and port to bind to.
+* For tcp socket: the host and port to bind to.
-* For unix socket `unix/` and path to socket (for example `/tmp/http-server.sock`) to bind to.
+* For unix socket: `unix/` and path to socket (for example `/tmp/http-server.sock`) to bind to.

 `options` may contain: